KentoKana/humbie-helper/README.md

 formatting to the database and returns formatting when a single note is viewed.
 - Students can view, edit and delete all notes related to the project page they are currently on.

+## - FAQ Feature
+- New categories and FAQs can be uploaded to the Database
+- Students can access FAQs as a static page from the menu bar or as a modal on the project details page
+- The FAQ page/modal displays a list of categories that a student can select to help them better filter their questions
+- When the student selects a category, ajax calls the questions associated with that category and displays them in the middle of the page without refreshing the whole page

 ### Mark
 ### - Minutes feature